Last Update 14th August, 2017

 Google+ is now, in my opinion, the most important social network for bloggers.
 I think it’s going to have huge SEO implications in the near future.
 Here are my favorite Google+ tips.

-- Set up Google Authorship
+- Set up Google Authorship (no longer relevant)

 Want to get your photo underneath your result in Google search?
 It’s called Authorship and it takes 5 minutes to set up.